911 Emergency Calling

 This page contains vital information about VoIP 911 emergency service limitations that may affect your ability to reach emergency services.
 Please review carefully and share with all users of your VoIP service.

-Understanding VoIP 911 Services in Canada
+Understanding VoIP 911 Services in Canada and the United States

 VoIP (Voice over Internet Protocol) services allow you to make and receive telephone calls over an Internet connection.
 While VoIP offers many advantages, it creates unique circumstances when used for emergency calling that differ significantly from traditional landline telephone services.
+Tridacom IT Solutions provides VoIP services to customers in both Canada and the United States, and we comply with all applicable regulations in both jurisdictions.

 UPDATED 2025 Next Generation 911 (NG911) Transition

-Canada is transitioning to Next Generation 911 services.
-According to the Canadian Radio-television and Telecommunications Commission (CRTC) Telecom Decision CRTC 2025-67 (February 28, 2025), telecommunications providers are required to update their networks for NG911 voice services by March 31, 2027.
-When fully implemented, NG911 will enhance emergency communications with additional capabilities such as real-time text, video sharing, and improved location accuracy.
+Canada: According to the Canadian Radio-television and Telecommunications Commission (CRTC) Telecom Decision CRTC 2025-67 (February 28, 2025), telecommunications providers are required to update their networks for NG911 voice services by March 31, 2027.

 Because of the unique nature of VoIP technology, emergency calls to 911 made through your VoIP service will be handled differently than traditional phone service.
-The following information explains the differences and limitations of 911 emergency calls, and you hereby acknowledge and understand the differences between traditional 911 service and VoIP calls with respect to 911 calls placed to emergency services from your account.
+The following information explains the differences and limitations of 911 emergency calls.

 Different Technology